Chenchen2001/5718Assg1/README.md

 Questions already in ipynb files.

-q1 is done, q2 and q3 not done, alternation edit required.
+q1, q2 is done, q3 not done, alternation edit required.